dalen/RoRBuilder/README.md

 - Clone the repository to a destination of your choice.
 - At the destination folder, install the assets using npm:

 ```
 npm install
 ```

-- To run a local dev server, with Hot Module Reloading (HMR), at **http://localhost:8080** run:
+- To run a local dev server, with Hot Module Reloading (HMR), at **http://localhost:3000** run:

 ```
-npm run dev
+npm start
 ```

 - To create a production ready version of the app (in **/build** directory) run:

 ```
 npm run build
 ```

 **Note:** When creating production ready version, remember to populate `analytics.js` with real Google Analytics configuration.